 Many survey responders who chose not to buy long-term care insurance (and have therefore chosen to self-insure a risk that could be well over $300,000 per year per person) cited the cost of insurance premiums as a primary reason not to buy.
 Granted, long-term care insurance isn’t affordable for everyone but it is generally less expensive than most people believe and there are ways to minimize premiums.

-Second, it’s also important to understand that long-term care insurance premiums for newly purchased policies increase with age.
+First, it’s important to understand that long-term care insurance premiums for newly purchased policies increase with age.
 To state it another way, the older you are when you buy the more this insurance will cost.
 It’s also worth noting that this product is medically underwritten and the older you are the more likely you will be to have a medical condition that will prevent you from buying insurance or that will cause you to pay higher premiums.

-Third, there are basically four (4) major components to designing a long-term care insurance policy that drive the cost.
+Secondly, there are basically four (4) major components to designing a long-term care insurance policy that drive the cost.
 Each of these can be changed to impact the cost of your policy.
 They are:

 - Your daily or monthly maximum benefit.
 This is the amount that the insurance carrier will reimburse you for care received each day or with more flexible plans, during a given month.
 Selecting a lower daily or monthly benefit, will lower your premiums however you may also be “choosing” to co-insure part of the future risk.